Thank you for sending your letters to be part of the participatory art project!

 Today, too many are in denial about the human impact on global climate change.
 By writing to someone in the future, we can’t deny their existence.
 By writing to them, we create a connection to them.
 Being able to connect with our progeny – whether human or more than human – raises the stakes for us now.
 It lengthens the “care horizon” beyond our lifetime.
 It encourages us to do all we can now to protect our planet, its future generations, and the species we coevolved with.
 In many ways, the current pandemic brings the future closer to us.
 Human impacts on the planet will inevitably unleash more and more diseases as temperatures rise and ecosystems collapse.

-Write an open letter to someone living in 2120.
-Tell them who you are, where you are from.
-Let them know what you are experiencing today and how you envision the future.
-Although the letters are written for those not yet born, the true audience are those breathing in the present.
+These open letters were written to someone living in 2120.
+Participants were asked to tell who they are, where they are from.
+Let them know what they are experiencing today and how they envision the future.
+Although the letters were written for those not yet born, the true audience are those breathing in the present.

 Visit the Ruins

 As it was when we were young;

 Look by rivers long gone dry,

 Look beneath faint desert crossroads

 Once upon a time.

 Mighty gates that lead nowhere.